-IPS Setup records continuously during the survey.
+IPS Setup records the radio signals continuously during the survey.
 Keep the phone oriented in the direction of travel throughout the recording period and follow the planned path as closely as possible.
-Directional information from the mobile device helps establish an accurate survey path.

 - Move at a steady pace toward the next survey point and tap the Confirm Survey Point button when you reach it without stopping or pausing.